thirdweb-dev/typescript-sdk/etc/sdk.api.md

 export class ThirdwebSDK extends RPCConnectionHandler {
     // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "ChainOrRpc" which is marked as @internal constructor(network: ChainOrRpc | SignerOrProvider, options?: SDKOptions, storage?: IStorage);
+    // Warning: (ae-incompatible-release-tags) The symbol "auth" is marked as @public, but its signature references "WalletAuthenticator" which is marked as @beta
+    auth: WalletAuthenticator;
     deployer: ContractDeployer;
     // Warning: (ae-incompatible-release-tags) The symbol "fromPrivateKey" is marked as @beta, but its signature references "ChainOrRpc" which is marked as @internal
     //